-A key characteristic of life is movement – and so we categorize life forms by how they move – through physical space and in and out of (our) life.
-We call life that moves upward and outward but not around on the ground trees and plants.
-We call those who fly through the air birds and most of those who swim in the water fish.
-We notice and group land animals by how many feet they have and how they are used to slither, crawl, walk, trot, gallop, leap, bound, hop, or jump.
+A key characteristic of life is movement.
+Nothing living is ever static; it is always in motion – both internally and externally – even when all may appear to be quiet and still.
+We categorize life forms by how they move – through physical space and in and out of (our) life.
+We call life that moves upward and outward but not across the ground “trees” and “plants”.
+We call life forms that slide or slither without legs “snails”, “slugs” and “snakes”, those that fly through the air “birds”, and many swim in the water “fish”.
+We name land animals by how many feet they have and how they are used to crawl, walk, run, trot, gallop, leap, bound, hop, skip, or jump.

-It’s possible to move alone, but movement involves coordination, cooperation, and collaboration of every part of an individual entity – and constant communication with any others involved and their shared environment.
+It’s impossible to move alone.
+Movement involves coordination, cooperation, and collaboration of every part of each individual entity and constant communication with any other(s) involved and their shared environment.
 Much of life is based upon and revolves around moving together.

 The Relation-ships of Dating, Mating, and Marriage, Dancing, Loving, and Living (together) – especially as Friends, Lovers, or Partners – are often among the most important in our lives.